Why Choose EPS Group?

 EPS Group will be happy to discuss any concerns that you may have prior to a test and advise on cost effective solutions.

-We are also able to offer a mid-construction air testing service which can eliminate problems at an early stage through the use of smoke tests or thermal imaging.
+We are also able to offer a mid-construction air tightness testing service which can eliminate problems at an early stage through the use of smoke tests or thermal imaging.

 EPS Group – The Full Package

-In addition to air testing, EPS Group can also provide SAP Calculations and On Construction Energy Performance Certificates, meaning your part L compliance can all be dealt with under one roof.
+In addition to air tightness testing, EPS Group can also provide SAP Calculations and On Construction Energy Performance Certificates, meaning your part L compliance can all be dealt with under one roof.

-Using EPS Group for all Part L services can be particularly helpful if you are having difficulty achieving the required air pressure test result.
+Using EPS Group for all Part L services can be particularly helpful if you are having difficulty achieving the required air tightness test result.
 It may be that our SAP Assessors can suggest a more cost effective solution within the SAP Calculation than spending time rectifying air leakage at completion stage.

 EPS Group are able to provide the following services: